What You Really Need to Know About Family Office Costs and Fees

 Day-to-day operations – including office rent, travel coordination, lifestyle management, and accounting – make up the remainder.
 Scope and service level differ significantly between lean and full-service models.

 The way a family office charges – or tracks – its costs has as much impact as the total amount.
 While some structures are straightforward, others can introduce misalignment or complexity.
-Here are the most common models used today:

 A percentage of assets under management, typically between 50–100 basis points.
 This model is easy to calculate but may not reflect the true cost of services, especially for offices with passive investment strategies or high levels of outsourcing.